HISTORY | STORIES | BEYOND BLOG & CREATE PEOPLE |

 Music Venue

 ![]() Advertising Card for Oceanic Hotel, 1969 Not just rock bands, the hotel was also a venue for more traditional entertainment.
 Irish-born comedian Dave Allen (1936-2005) did a stint at the Oceanic presenting a comedy show from April 1963.
-The show received mixed reviews, and as one commentator noted, it was "a not wildly successful show, so when a representative of the television station TCN9 (now Channel Nine), saw his performance the the Oceanic and offered his a slot fronting a new late-nite talk show called Tonight with Dave Allen, Allen jumped at the opportunity and decamped from the Coogee gig.
+The show received mixed reviews, and as one commentator noted, it was "not a wildly successful show", so when a representative of the television station TCN9 (now Channel Nine), saw his performance the Oceanic and offered his a slot fronting a new late-nite talk show called Tonight with Dave Allen, Allen jumped at the opportunity and decamped from the Coogee gig.
 It was the starting point for a stellar career for Allen.

 ![]() Oceanic Hotel Coogee, Carr Street Entrance, 1985 By now, as the sign indicates, the Oceanic had gained a gym and fitness centre.